popovalexei/ToDo-List-v1/README.md

 1. Download the project files as a ZIP archive.
 2. If not already installed, download and install Node.js and npm from the official website: [Node.js Official Website](https://nodejs.org/en/download/).
 3. Open your terminal or command prompt and navigate to the project directory.
-4. Run the following command to install the necessary modules:
+4. Run the following command to install the necessary modules: `npm install`

-npm install 5.
-After the modules are installed, start the server using the command:
+5. After the modules are installed, start the server using the command:`node app.js`

-node app.js 6.
-Access the ToDo List Project on your local system at http://localhost:3000.
+6. Access the ToDo List Project on your local system at http://localhost:3000.

 ## Usage: